GET - On Google Play

 Getting back to Trans-Canada Highway 1, travel to the boomtown vacation community of Sorrento.
 Sorrento is a small but active community with an array of recreational activities during both summer and winter.
 Steep mountains, deep valleys, and thick forests all teeming with wildlife surround Sorrento.
 A short drive down the road, the main entrance into Shuswap Provincial Park is located in Squilax.
 This park has everything needed for summertime fun: fishing, camping, boating, swimming, hiking, waterskiing, windsurfing, and much more.
 There’s also 1 kilometre (0.6 miles) of pristine beach with grassy picnic areas perfect for family barbeques or a game of beach volleyball with friends.
 For the more adventurous, whitewater rafting trips down the Adams River are always exciting.

 Keep travelling on Trans-Canada Highway 1 and play a quick round of golf in Chase before reaching the Monte Creek turnoff.
 For the next 100 kilometres (61 miles), Alaska Highway 97 travels through the kind of cattle ranching country that put cities like Vernon on the map.

-Eventually, you’ll find Falkland, quite possibly the most patriotic community in Canada.
-High above town is an enormous Canadian flag that is more than a source of local pride: it’s considered to be the largest Canadian flag in the world.
+Eventually, you’ll find Falkland.
+High above town is an enormous Canadian flag that might be the largest Canadian flag in the world.
 Spend some time in the Heritage Park or take a trip out to The Pillar, an impressive natural rock formation a short hike from Pillar Lake.
 To complete your tour, continue 42 kilometres (26 miles) down Alaska Highway 97 and back into Vernon.